mlabs-haskell/lambda-buffers/docs/plutarch.md

 There's some additionally features exhibited by this type class, most noteworthy is the `PTryFromExcess` type family that enables us specify the part of the structure that wasn't parsed and is left unexamined.
 It's a form of optimization that becomes very important if you have a very complex data type such as `ScriptContext` from the `plutus-ledger-api`.

-Apparently, a good intuition pump for the this 'excess' business is that of a [zipper](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf).
+Apparently, a good intuition pump for this 'excess' business is that of a [zipper](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf).
 We focus on a certain part of a data structure, only ever providing links to other parts that are left un-examined.

 LambdaBuffers doesn't use this feature and sets the `PTryFromExcess` to a unit type, signaling that nothing is left unexamined.